-NEW & Special Trips 2013
+NEW & Special Trips 2014

 "Some of the best bear viewing in the World..." ~ Dr. Stephen Herrero

-Join Dr. Stephen Hererro and Linda Wiggins on the Island Odyssey for an exploration of the rugged southeastern waters of Alaska.
+Join Calgary educator, conservationist and world-wide travel guide, Brian Keating for an exploration of the rugged southeastern waters of Alaska.
 Board in the picturesque fishing town of Prince Rupert, British Columbia and set sail along the inside passage.
 We travel to the lands that support one of the largest pink salmon runs in the world to observe this rich ecosystem at work.
 This attracts an abundance of wildlife so keep your cameras ready!
 We travel through prime humpback whale feeding territory and keep on watch for orca, porpoise and Pacific White-sided dolphins while underway.
 We visit bear viewing areas on Admiralty Island to see both black and brown bears - some of the best viewing in the world.
 This region is home to an incredible population of sea birds and we may even be lucky enough to encounter coastal wolves.
 Each evening is spent in a different secluded Bay providing changing landscapes and great opportunities to explore by our stable sea kayaks.

 Brian Keating - Honourary Conservation Advisor, Calgary Zoo

 Adjunct Assistant Professor of Anthropology, U of Calgary